python-pillow/Pillow/README.rst

 Python Imaging Library
 ======================

 ..
-Note:: What follows is the original PIL 1.1.7 README contents.
+Note:: What follows is the original PIL 1.1.7 README file contents.

 ::